Commonwealth Stadium: Rugby union

 Commonwealth Stadium has been used to host Churchill Cup matches.
 The 2004 edition had the first round played in Calgary and the second round played at Commonwealth Stadium.
 The 2005 edition saw all matches being played in Edmonton, with the final drawing a crowd of 17,000.
 In the 2006 edition the three finals were played at Commonwealth Stadium.
 The 2006 Women's Rugby World Cup was hosted in Edmonton and its suburb, St. Albert.
 Most of the Edmonton games were played at Ellerslie Rugby Park, but the final, third-place match and fifth-place match were all played at Commonwealth Stadium.
 On June 9, 2018, the Canadian Men's National team played host to Scotland, world number 6 at the time, in a test match at Commonwealth Stadium.
 Scotland came away with a 48–10 victory over Canada in front of a crowd of 12,824 at Commonwealth Stadium.

-Evangelism and baseball
+Other events

 In 1980, the venue hosted a Billy Graham event during his Northern Canada Crusade.

 In 1983, the Edmonton Trappers Triple-A baseball team defeated the California Angels of Major League Baseball in an exhibition baseball game witnessed by a crowd of 24,830.

 On 26 July 2022, Pope Francis led an open-air Mass in front of an attendance of nearly 50,000 people as part of his first visit to Canada.

+On 30 July 2022, Monster Jam made its only appearance at the stadium.

+In 2024, it hosted the IFAF U20 World Junior Championship, marking the first time American football was played at the stadium.